The Ultimate Guide to Driving in the UK

 Key Points for Non-EU/EEA Visitors:

-• Step 1: Check Eligibility: Not all foreign licenses are eligible for direct exchange.
+• Step 1: Check Eligibility: Not all foreign licences are eligible for direct exchange.
 If you're from a country outside the EU/EEA, you may need to take a practical driving test.
 If you're from an EU/EEA country, you can typically exchange your license without taking a test.

 Temporary Residents and Work Visas

 If you’re a temporary resident in the UK, such as someone on a work visa or studying at a university, the same rules apply as for other foreign visitors.
-You can drive with your foreign license for up to 12 months from the date you enter the country.
-After that, you may need to apply for a UK driving license, which could involve taking a practical and theoretical driving test if you're from a country that does not have reciprocal agreements with the UK.
+You can drive with your foreign licence for up to 12 months from the date you enter the country.
+After that, you may need to apply for a UK driving licence, which could involve taking a practical and theoretical driving test if you're from a country that does not have reciprocal agreements with the UK.

 Things to Keep in Mind for Temporary Residents: